How many questions can be asked?

 How can I prepare for a polygraph test?

-To prepare, make sure you are well rested, avoid consuming substances that may alter the results, understand the testing process and arrive with a cooperative attitude.
+To prepare, make sure you are well rested, avoid substances that may alter the results, understand the test process and arrive with a cooperative attitude.

 What if someone has a medical or psychological condition that could affect polygraph results?

-If someone has a medical or psychological condition that could affect the results, it is important to inform the examiner prior to the test so that he or she can take the necessary precautions and assess whether the test is
+If someone has a medical or psychological condition that could affect the results, it is important to inform the examiner before the test so that he/she can take the necessary precautions and evaluate whether the test is

 Can polygraph tests be used in cases of gender-based violence, sexual abuse, workplace harassment or discrimination?

-Of course, it is a test of veracity of testimony, it is used as a complement of authenticity in pleadings, especially when there is no evidence other than the statements themselves.
+It is, of course, a test of veracity of testimony, used as a supplement to authenticity in pleadings, especially when there is no evidence other than the statements themselves.

-Is there any legal regulation on the use of polygraph tests in my country?
+Are there any legal regulations on the use of polygraph tests in my country?

-The polygraph test is accepted, it is at Your Honor’s discretion.
+The polygraph test is accepted, it is at the discretion of the Honourable Member.

-Where can I get more information about polygraph tests and their applications?
+Where can I get more information on polygraph tests and their applications?

-You can learn more about polygraph testing and its applications through professional polygraph organizations, accredited polygraph schools and online resources dedicated to the subject.
+More information on polygraph testing and its applications can be obtained from professional polygraph organisations, accredited polygraph schools and dedicated online resources.